Golden age of arcade video games: Legacy

 The Golden Age of Video Arcade Games spawned numerous cultural icons and even gave some companies their identity.
 Elements from games such as Space Invaders, Pac-Man, Donkey Kong, Frogger, and Centipede are still recognized in today's popular culture, and new entries in the franchises for some golden age games continued to be released decades later.

 Pac-Man and Dragon's Lair joined Pong for permanent display at the Smithsonian in Washington, D.C. for their cultural impact in the United States.
 No other video game has been inducted since.

 Emulators such as the Internet Archive Virtual Arcade are able to run these classic games inside a web browser window on a modern computer.
-Computers have gotten faster per Moore's Law so JavaScript emulators can now run copies of the original console ROMs without porting the code to the new systems.
+The speed difference between current hardware and the original platforms is so great that JavaScript emulators can now run copies of the original arcade ROMs, making them available in their original form rather than as a port.